Snapshots

 1959 / Dell Van Dusen (Houston Post)

 Houston’s public transport went through several iterations before becoming the Houston METRO we know and love hate today.
-During these iterations, Houston’s public transport went from mule-driven streetcars to the light rails that people somehow run into once a week in the Medical Center.
+Between 1874 and 2004, Houston’s public transport went from mule-driven streetcars to the light rails that people somehow run into once a week in the Medical Center.

 In 1892, the mule-driven streetcars had been fully replaced by their electric counterparts in a conversion process that look a little over a year.